GregoryShen/01-FunctionTest/Selenium/1 Selenium Official Guide.md

 ### [6-5-4 Gmail, email and Facebook](https://www.selenium.dev/documentation/test_practices/discouraged/gmail_email_and_facebook_logins/)

 For multiple reasons, logging into sites like Gmail and Facebook using WebDriver is not recommended.
-Aside from being against the usage terms for these sites (where you risk having the account shut down), it is slow and unrealiable.
+Aside from being against the usage terms for these sites (where you risk having the account shut down), it is slow and unreliable.

 The ideal practice is to use the APIs that email providers offer, or in the case of Facebook the developer tools service which exposes an API for creating test accounts, friends and so forth.
 Although using an API might seem like a bit of extra hard work, you will be paid back in speed, reliability, and stability.
 The API is also unlikely to change, whereas webpages and HTML locators change often and require you to update your test framework.